byu-cs324/byu-cs324/07-hw-sockets/README.md

 ```

 The `-4` forces the server to prepare the socket to receive incoming messages
 only on its IPv4 addresses.
-While it is possible to have a program listen on
+It is possible to have a program expect
-both IPv4 _and_ IPv6, that requires _two_ sockets--one for each protocol--and
+communications on both IPv4 _and_ IPv6, but we will use IPv4 only for this
-that goes beyond the scope of this assignment, so using either `-4` or `-6`
-designates which specific single address family (IP version) to use, IPv4 or
-IPv6, respectively.
+assignment to keep things simple.

 While it looks like the server is "hanging", it is actually just awaiting
 incoming data from some client.
 This is what is referred to as _blocking_.
 To